 Copies can be obtained in person during business hours.

-To order by mail, send your written request with a check or money order to:
+Send a written request with the required information, along with a check or money order to:

 Santa Cruz County Recorder’s Office